kubernetes-sigs/azurefile-csi-driver/deploy/example/snapshot/README.md

 # Azure File Snapshot feature

-> From v1.30.2, the restoration of an SMB file share snapshot is now supported by CSI driver.
+> From v1.30.2, CSI driver now supports the restoration of an SMB file share snapshot, but does not support the restoration of an NFS file share snapshot.

 ## Install CSI Driver